Mauricio Dubon Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective nine K/9, which ranks 12th in MLB.
+- The pitching staff for the Mariners has a collective 8.9 K/9, which ranks 14th in the league.

-- The Mariners have the sixth-ranked team ERA among all league pitching staffs (3.55).
+- The Mariners have the seventh-ranked team ERA among all league pitching staffs (3.60).

-- Mariners pitchers combine to surrender the second-fewest home runs in baseball (24 total, 0.8 per game).
+- Mariners pitchers combine to give up 24 home runs (0.7 per game), the second-fewest in baseball.

-- Gonzales (2-0 with a 4.74 ERA and 19 strikeouts in 24 2/3 innings pitched) gets the start for the Mariners, his sixth of the season.

-- In his last time out on Sunday against the Toronto Blue Jays, the lefty threw three innings, giving up five earned runs while surrendering eight hits.
+- In his last appearance on Wednesday, the righty tossed six innings against the Oakland Athletics, allowing one earned run while surrendering two hits.

-- The 31-year-old has put up an ERA of 4.74, with 6.9 strikeouts per nine innings, in five games this season.
-Opponents are hitting .286 against him.

 © 2023 Data Skrive.
 All rights reserved.